‘Believe Achieve Succeed’

 “Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.”

 Music learning is not limited to classroom teaching.
 At Millbrook, music is celebrated in a variety of ways and pupils are encouraged to be involved in a range of musical opportunities.
 Musical opportunities in school include singing assemblies for both Lower School and Upper School, assemblies with a composer study focus, choir club, recorder club, inter school choir through the Vale Academy Trust, Vale Academy Trust Singing Festival, and opportunities for each year group to perform to the school and/or parents.

-In addition to this, pupils are also able to access instrument lessons.
+In addition to this, pupils are also able to access instrument lessons, for example through our 'i-Rock' sessions.
 These pupils are also invited to perform in assemblies over the course of the year.